-Rock cores let petroleum geologists get a better look at the rocks deep in a well.
+Rock cores provide a large “plug” of rock for examination, and allow petroleum geologists get a much better look at the rocks deep in a well.
 They are much more valuable than the small drilling chips called well samples, or rock cuttings, that are retrieved during drilling.
 When the geologist wants a better look, she will order that a “core” be taken from the well.
-A core lets a geologist see the rock just as if it was a fresh piece recently chipped off a surface outcrop.
+A core lets a geologist see the rock just as if it was a fresh piece recently chipped off of a surface outcrop.

 Cores are very valuable sources of information.
-These big hunks of rock let the geologist find out exactly what rocks are present, instead of guessing, as must be done with well samples.
+These big hunks of rock let the geologist find out exactly what rocks are present, instead of educated guessing — as must be done with well samples.
 The PG can clearly see the boundaries between sandstone, limestone, and shale.
 If one of the formations contains oil, the PG can usually tell by looking at the core.
-The presence of oil is a big event, and all oil shows will be reported back to the main office right away!
+The presence of oil is a big event, and all oil “shows” will be reported back to the main office right away!

 The geologist will examine the core at the well site carefully.
-Then, a full analysis of the core is undertaken.
-The core is taken back to a laboratory after it is recovered, and tested in many ways.
-Very accurate measurements of the actual porosity of the rock, as well as the amount and types of oil and water in the pores, can be obtained.
-If desired, parts of the core can be sliced thinner than a hair, made into a thin-section, and viewed under a microscope to determine the exact rock type and microfossils present.
+Then, a full quantitative analysis of the core is undertaken.
+The core is taken back to a laboratory after it is recovered, and tested in many different ways.
+Very accurate measurements of the actual porosity of the rock — as well as the amount and types of oil and water in the pores — can be obtained.
+If desired, parts of the core can be sliced thinner than a human hair, mounted on a glass slide and made into a thin-section, and viewed under a microscope to determine the exact rock type and what microfossils might be present.
 This is all very precise data that is very useful to the petroleum geologist.

 Conventional Coring Bits

 Taking a conventional rock core requires that the drilling pipe be pulled out of the well (tripped out).
-Then, the regular drill bit is removed from the drilling string.
-The rotary drill bit is replaced with a core bit, which is capable of grinding out and retrieving the heavy cylinder of rock core.
+Then, the regular drill bit is removed from the end of the drilling string.
+The rotary drill bit is replaced with a core bit (left), which is capable of grinding out and retrieving the heavy cylinder of rock core.
 The core bit is usually coated with small, sharp diamonds that can grind through the hardest rock.
 A core bit cuts very slowly through the rock.

 The coring bit is studded with diamonds on the “business end.”
 These diamonds, the hardest substance known to man, grind away the rock in tiny chips.
 Notice the large hole in the center of the bit.
 This hole contains the core.
 As the bit moves down through the rock, the bit and the drilling pipe above it encase the core inside the steel core “barrel”.